 The Beast 1 may have made a return in December 2015 as lifestyle sneakers under the Heritage line, but the Beast silhouette still lives on as part of Brooks’ performance line with the Beast 14.

 5. The Regent

 The Brooks Regent was launched by Brooks Sports Inc. in 1993, and the shoes quickly became a titan in the running world.
-The Brooks sneakers featured stylized TPU chevrons on their uppers, visible heel cushioning reminiscent of the Brooks Fusion, a detailed logo, and kinetic wedges.
+The Brooks shoes featured stylized TPU chevrons on their uppers, visible heel cushioning reminiscent of the Brooks Fusion, a detailed logo, and kinetic wedges.